Research Projects

 Our current research projects demonstrate a methodology called ‘fuzzy cognitive mapping’ (FCM).
 This is a type of systems-mapping well-suited to break down complex concepts and facilitate problem-solving.

-In 2024, our team has been conducting FCM sessions with groups of students, program staff, and community members in locations such as: Belfast (Northern Ireland), Nouakchott (Mauritania), and New Haven (US).
+In 2024, our team has been conducting FCM sessions with groups of students, program staff, and community members in locations such as: Belfast (United Kingdom), Nouakchott (Mauritania), and New Haven (US).
 We have also conducted FCM sessions with practitioners at UNDP (New York headquarters), Early Childhood Peace Consortium meetings (Turkey), and UPEACE (Costa Rica).